 This page provides some orientation for newcomers to Web internationalization who don't really know where to start.
 The aim is to ease you gently into some of the material on the site.

 You can find a selection of more detailed articles using the links to the right.
-Once you get some ideas from this page, you will probably just use the topic index, the techniques index, or the site search.
+Once you get some ideas from this page, you will probably just use Learn to internationalize, or the site search.

 HTML and XML-based formats allow you to declare the natural language (ie. human rather than program language) of a document or a range of text so that tools and applications can use that information for language-sensitive tasks.
 These include things such as applying appropriate fonts or other styling, switching voice in text to speech, spell-checking, etc.

 The more content is tagged and tagged correctly with language information, the more useful and pervasive such applications will become.